-Freestyle cooking is an easy, fast, flexible and realistic way to prepare food.
-In a day and age of overload of recipes, it can easily get lost.
-Recipe makers (blessed be their effort), make us believe that it involves hard work and special skills to make a recipe, and unless you follow it to the T, you will not be able to make a decent meal.
+Freestyle cooking is an easy, fast, flexible, and realistic way to prepare food.
+In a day and age of recipe overload, it can easily get lost.
+Recipe makers (blessed be their effort) make us believe that making a recipe involves hard work and special skills, and that unless you follow it to the T, you will not be able to make a decent meal.

 That is not true!

-Following a recipe is good and to be able to cook in a freestyle way is good as well.
-I think all of us can do both, we just might need some practice.
-After tackling the No-Plan meal planning method, let’s talk about No-Recipe cooking method.
+Following a recipe is good, and to learn freestyle cooking is good as well.
+I think all of us can do both; we just might need some practice.
+After tackling the No-Plan meal planning method, let’s talk about the No-Recipe cooking method.

 - Saves time

 Freestyle cooking really does save a lot of time in the kitchen.
-Not only can you prepare a meal faster, since less measuring is needed, you also will not have to take time to search for the perfect recipe, write down all you need onto a shopping list, or run to the store to get the missing ingredient and read and re-read the recipe.
+Not only can you prepare a meal faster, since less measuring is needed, but you also will not have to take time to search for the perfect recipe, write down everything you need on a shopping list, run to the store to get the missing ingredient, or read and re-read the recipe.

 I love freestyle cooking and have been doing it for years, but I didn’t appreciate it enough.
-I often felt that the freestyle simple method can’t live up to following a recipe cooking style.
-Then we switched to the whole-food plant-based diet and I had to follow recipes for a while just to get a better grasp on what works and what doesn’t.
-For the first time since I started cooking, I was bound to recipes.
+I often felt that the freestyle, simple method can’t live up to the following-a-recipe style of cooking.
+Then we switched to a whole-food, plant-based diet, and I had to follow recipes for a while just to get a better grasp of what works and what doesn’t.
+For the first time in years, I was bound to recipes.
 I found it to be very stressful and time-consuming.

 I also learned to really appreciate freestyle cooking.
-After about 6 months I felt ready to go back to freestyle cooking and feeling great about it.
-If you follow us on Instagram you probably have seen many of our yummy dishes.
+After about 6 months, I felt ready to return to freestyle cooking and was excited about it.
+If you follow us on Instagram, you probably have seen many of our yummy dishes.

 - Saves money

-While being bound to recipes, we spend more on food because the recipes were asking for things we neither had in our garden nor in the pantry.
-Freestyle cooking allows us to use the ingredients we have, which saves money and shopping trips.
+While bound to recipes, we spend more on food because the recipes call for ingredients we don’t have in our garden or pantry.
+Freestyle cooking lets us use the ingredients we have, which saves money and trips to the store.
 Cooking from scratch in freestyle is the oldest and best way to eat from the garden to the table because you use what grows in that particular season.

-Even if you don’t grow a garden, freestyle cooking still allows you to get things that are in season and/or on sale.
+Even if you don’t grow a garden, freestyle cooking still lets you get produce that’s in season and/or on sale.
 Find more tips on money saving in 7 proven steps to feed a family on a tight budget.

 - Eliminates waste

-To incorporate leftovers as well as odds and ends into freestyle cooking is so easy.
-I often start with gathering all the must goes and creating a meal around them.
-Wraps, salads and vegetable soups are all great meal ideas to use up whatever needs to go.
+To incorporate leftovers and odds and ends into freestyle cooking is so easy.
+I often start by gathering all the must-gos and creating a meal around them.
+Wraps, salads, and vegetable soups are all great meal ideas to use up whatever needs to go.

 - Develops skills

-Freestyle cooking helps us to develop a skill of making exactly what we like, we can become experts in our kitchen for our own taste.
+Freestyle cooking helps us develop the skill of making exactly what we like, and we can become experts in our own kitchen.

-Freestyle cooking helps to build up confidence, that we got this cooking business under control.
-We are free to make what we want and how we want it.
+Freestyle cooking helps build confidence that we have this cooking business under control.
+We are free to make what we want, however we want.
 Free to use the available ingredients in unlimited ways.
-It is a great skill to have and it is fun.
+It is a great skill and fun.

 Freestyle cooking is a skill that you learn.
-It will not happen overnight and there is no right or wrong to it.
-If you still want to use recipes, and just adjust them that’s a great start.
+It will not happen overnight, and there is no right or wrong to it.
+If you still want to use recipes and just adjust them, that’s a great start.
 If that makes your cooking experience better, go for it.
-Keep experimenting and evolving so that a recipe becomes a tool for you, but you are not overdependent on it.
+Keep experimenting and evolving so that a recipe becomes a tool for you without becoming overly dependent on it.

-If you are new to freestyle cooking, start with taking notes on what is it that you like in a recipe?
+If you are new to freestyle cooking, start by taking notes on what you like in a recipe.
 Which combinations are your favorites?
 What are the cooking times and water ratios of some of your favorite foods?
 What spices do you like?
-Also, if you are eating out or at friends homes, take notes of what are the main ingredients in the foods you like.
+Also, if you are eating out or at friends’ homes, take notes on the main ingredients of the foods you like.

 - Stock your pantry

-A well stocked whole-food pantry is filled with high-quality foods that nourish your body.
+A well-stocked whole-food pantry is filled with high-quality foods that nourish your body.
 You grow what grows well in your climate, and buy what is in season and looks good.
 Here is a peek into our pantry.
 And here is a video on foods we preserve and store from the garden.
-A well stocked pantry will not only allow you to make about any meal you like but also allows you to be prepared for whatever life brings.
+A well-stocked pantry will not only let you make almost any meal you like but also prepare you for whatever life brings.

 We fill our pantry with no particular recipe in mind.
-In fact, I don’t even make those time-consuming recipe related shopping lists.
-I think more in foods that we want to eat than in recipes.
-Mostly I will decide in the garden or produce section at the store what I will be making.
-If the garden or store has eggplants and okra that we love so much, I decide right there that in the next days we will have these summer veggies recipe for dinner.
-If these veggies are not available or don’t look good I will look for something else.
+In fact, I don’t even make those time-consuming recipe-related shopping lists.
+I think more about the foods that we want to eat than about recipes.
+Mostly, I will decide in the garden or produce section at the store what I will be making.
+If the garden or store has eggplants and okra that we love so much, I decide right there that in the next few days we will have these summer veggi recipe for dinner.
+If these veggies are not available or don’t look good, I will look for something else.

-This is a very relaxed way of preserving and shopping for food.
+This is a very relaxed way to preserve and shop for food.
 It also helps us to save on food and to enjoy whatever grows well in our garden.

 - Adjust a recipe

-When using a recipe think about if there is something you would like to add or leave out.
-This way you will develop your individual taste.
-Adjust the recipes to your liking, there is nothing wrong with having a different taste than the recipe maker.
+When using a recipe, consider whether you want to add or omit anything.
+This way, you will develop your individual taste.
+Adjust the recipes to your liking; there is nothing wrong with having a different taste than the recipe maker.

-Substitute ingredients that you have with those that you might need to pick up first.
+Substitute the ingredients you have with those you might need to pick up first.
 Try out different options.
 Be confident and have fun.

-Here a great example of adjusting a recipe and using what we have.
-These two dishes are actually the same recipe that I followed loosely.
-In one I used chickpeas and green peppers, in the other tofu, eggplant, and red peppers.
+Here is a great example of adjusting a recipe and using what we have on hand.
+These two dishes are actually the same recipe, which I loosely followed.
+In one, I used chickpeas and green peppers; in the other, tofu, eggplant, and red peppers.
 There are more differences than similarities between these two dishes, but both were superb.
 By the way, this dish is called Lagman and is an Asian spicy noodle soup.
 If you search for Lagman, you will notice that there are hundreds of recipes for it, and hardly two will be exactly the same.
 This is true for most traditional recipes and shows that freestyle cooking is a traditional cooking method.

 - Combine two recipes

 A great example of this are soups and stews.
-A split peas soup with some additions from a split pea dal stew results in a delicious, rich split pea soup.
+A split pea soup enhanced with additions from a split pea dal stew results in a delicious, rich soup.

 - Follow a recipe idea

-Start to make some simple recipes without looking it up in the recipe book.
-This is probably my most used freestyle method.
-Our family, like most families, has a staple of foods that we like.
+Start making some simple recipes without looking them up in the recipe book.
+This is probably my most-used freestyle method.
+Our family, like most families, has a few staple foods we like.
 For most of them, I do not need to look up a recipe.
-I cook from memory and it often turns out a little bit different every time.
+I cook from memory, and it often turns out a little bit different every time.

 - Create a new recipe

 To create a completely new recipe is the intent of freestyle cooking.
-We sure can use all the ideas and inspirations from recipes, but don’t forget to use your own ideas.
+We can surely use all the ideas and inspiration from recipes, but don’t forget to use your own ideas.
 Ideas and creativity flow best when we are relaxed.
 Feel inspired to create that special meal you want to eat using the ingredients you have.

 Instead of searching to find a recipe, just create one.
 Use your intuition and know it will be good.